ruiwangnudt/PICEA-project/README.md

     F_C = wfg(C, objvNo, k, l, testNo);
     ```

-Lastly, we provide two versions of PICEA-g, the main difference lies in the generation of goal vectors
+Lastly, we provide two versions of PICEA-g, the main difference lies in the generation of goal vectors.

 PICEA-g v1: objective vectors of candidate solutions ARE NOT normalized, and so goal vector bounds are
             set according to current objective vectors.